With Treatment

 Va Hudson Valley Hcs Montrose Campus is an addiction treatment center located at 2094 Albany Post Road, Route 9-a in the 10548 zip code in Montrose, NY.
 It is operated by the U. S. Department of Veterans Affairs.
-Va Hudson Valley Hcs Montrose Campus provides relapse prevention from naltrexone, administers naltrexone and suboxone prescription.
-Some of the treatment approaches used by Va Hudson Valley Hcs Montrose Campus include motivational incentives, CBT and anger management.
-Va Hudson Valley Hcs Montrose Campus provides long-term drug rehab, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient drug treatment.
-It also provides residential drug abuse treatment, inpatient treatment for drug addiction and mental health diagnosis and inpatient drug detoxification.
+Va Hudson Valley Hcs Montrose Campus provides relapse prevention from naltrexone, buprenorphine detox and buprenorphine maintenance.
+Some of the treatment approaches used by Va Hudson Valley Hcs Montrose Campus include trauma counseling, brief intervention and counseling for substance abuse.
+Va Hudson Valley Hcs Montrose Campus provides 30 day inpatient drug rehab, outpatient methadone/buprenorphine/naltrexone treatment and intensive outpatient drug treatment.
+It also provides inpatient drug detox services, residential treatment for drug use and inpatient treatment for drug addiction and mental health diagnosis.
 Other addiction treatment offered includes general addiction disorder treatment and gambling disorder treatment.

 Address: 2094 Albany Post Road, Route 9-A, Montrose, NY 10548